Partner of missing Nicola Bulley says her two daughters ‘need her back’

 “It is not possible to provide every piece of information to the public because to do so would detract from the investigation, but I’d like to thank everyone who has assisted us so far and for the support provided to Nicola’s family at this extremely difficult time.

+The force said: “Our inquiries so far have included searches of the river and riverbank which have extended all the way to the sea using specialist search teams, sonar, search dogs, drone and helicopter, house to house and CCTV.

+“We have also spoken to numerous witnesses, analysed Nicola’s mobile phone and fitbit and searched the derelict house on the other side of the river as well as any empty caravans in the vicinity.”

-Ms Bulley had dropped her two daughters, aged six and nine, off at school and then went on her usual dog walk alongside the river.
+The force released two new images of Ms Bulley on the day she want missing, when she dropped her two daughters, aged six and nine, off at school and then went on her usual dog walk alongside the river.

 Her phone, still connected to a Teams call for her job as a mortgage adviser, was found on a bench on a steep riverbank overlooking the water, along with the dog lead, with the dog harness on the ground.